openshift-splat-team/ci-secret-sync/README.md

 # ci-secret-sync

 Periodically checks a secret for an update.
 If the secret is updated, targets are updated to reflect the update.
-Optionally, pods associated with a daemonset are updated.
+Optionally, pods associated with a daemonset or deployment are updated.
 Actions are documented in a file in the working directory named `sync.yaml`.

 sample: